ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2020-08-04-sba-cx-post.md

 **Improving and Streamlining Customer Inquiry Response**

 Taking an enterprise approach to customer service has also allowed SBA to analyze and improve the customer experience across the agency.
 As a result of the CARES Act, customer email inquiries to the SBA skyrocketed.
-SBA accelerated its timeline to launch an Enterprise Customer Relationship Management (CRM) application in order to meet the increasing need and stood up a Customer Service Hub cloud application in under one week.
+SBA accelerated its timeline to launch an Enterprise Customer Relationship Management application in order to meet the increasing need and stood up a Customer Service Hub cloud application in under one week.
 Less than two months later, the Customer Service Hub has become a central tool in the agency’s COVID-19 response effort, reaching one million emails by mid-May.

 **Looking Ahead**